-After the Control Center has been put into FIPS Validated Mode, the CO may zeroize all Keys, CSPs, and certificates by reinstalling the Control Center image onto the module.
-The Crypto-Officer must wait until the module has successfully rebooted in order to verify that zeroization has completed.
-The CO will then follow the steps outlined above to place the newly installed Control Center back into FIPS validated mode.
+After the Firewall Enterprise Control Center has been put into FIPS Validated Mode, the CO may zeroize all Keys, CSPs, and certificates by reinstalling the Control Center image onto the module.
+The Crypto-Officer must wait until the module has successfully rebooted in order to verify that zeroization has been completed.
+The CO will then follow the steps outlined above to place the newly installed Control Center back into FIPS-Approved mode.